nuagenetworks/monolithe/README.md

 ## Command Line Interfaces Quick Reference

-### monogen-sdk
-This command will generate a sdk using specifications either from a local folder, or from a Github repository.
+`monogen-sdk` command will generate a sdk using specifications either from a local folder, or from a Github repository.

 #### From Github

 Using your username/password:

-    $ monogen-sdk --config [conf.ini] --branches [branch1[,branch2,...branchX]]
+    monogen-sdk --branches [branch1[,branch2,...branchX]]
     > Enter your Github API URL: [https://api.github.com/v3]
     > Enter your Github login: [username]
     > Enter your Github organization: [repo-organization]